-Therefore, the draft Ordinance 1) removes the \$20,000 cap on the availability of the In-Lieu Contribution as an option to developers, thereby allowing developers to make In-Lieu Contributions regardless of the amount of the required public art contribution, and finds that doing so will promote the general welfare, 2) requires industrial developers to pay the In-Lieu Contributions, and 3) clarifies the procedures and requirements relating to the role of the Community and Cultural Affairs Commission, and further revise certain procedural aspects of the City's Art in Public Places Program.
+A draft Ordinance was presented to the Planning Commission during a noticed public hearing at their January 9, 2018 meeting.
+The draft Ordinance as originally drafted and presented to the Planning Commission 1) removed the \$20,000 cap on the availability of the In-Lieu Contribution as an option to developers, thereby allowing developers to make In-Lieu Contributions regardless of the amount of the required public art contribution, and finds that doing so will promote the general welfare, 2) required industrial developers to pay the In-Lieu Contribution, and 3) clarified the procedures and requirements relating to the role of the Community and Cultural Affairs Commission, and further revised certain procedural aspects of the City's Art in Public Places Program.